-Multi-channel audio speakers plug into the Audio In, Audio Out, and Mic connectors on the back or front of the PC.
+The 3-connector audio speaker system uses the Audio In, Audio Out, and Mic connectors on the back or front of the PC.
 Refer to the quick setup poster for the location of the connectors.

-- 1 Turn off the PC and the speakers. - 2 Connect the three audio cable plugs from the speaker system to the connectors on the back of the PC.
+- 1 With the speaker system off, connect the speakers and the subwoofer, if present.
+Refer to the speaker documentation. - 2 Turn off the PC and the speakers. - 3 Connect the three audio cable plugs from the speaker system to the connectors on the back of the PC.
 (See the following table.)